-Cardinal denies he manipulated retired pope on celibacy book
+Retired pope distances involvement in priest celibacy book

 The Vatican tried to tamp down the furor by insisting the book was a mere “contribution” to the discussion about priestly celibacy written by two bishops in “filial obedience” to Francis.

-Sarah denied there was any manipulation on his part and said Benedict was very much a part of the process.
-He spoke out after Spanish daily ABC, citing “sources very close to Benedict” reported the retired pope had nothing to do with the project and had been manipulated.
-Argentine daily La Nacion carried a similar report.
+Sarah — a hero to liturgical purists and conservatives and a quiet critic of Francis — denied there was any manipulation on his part and said Benedict was very much a part of the process.

-Sarah tweeted three 2018 letters from Benedict making clear the retired pope had provided him the text and participated in discussions about publishing it.
-As he wrote in the book, Benedict said he had begun writing “some reflections on the priesthood” before Sarah even proposed the book in September, but had put the project aside because of his waning strength.
+He tweeted three 2018 letters from Benedict making clear the retired pope had provided him the text and participated in discussions about publishing it.
+In a statement, Sarah chronicled all his interactions with Benedict and said the retired pope had approved the final text, including the joint introduction, conclusion and cover.

-In a statement Tuesday, Sarah chronicled all his interactions with Benedict and said the retired pope had approved the final text, including the joint introduction, conclusion and cover.
+“From my side, the text can be published in the form you have foreseen,” read a Nov.
+25 letter from Benedict to Sarah.

-He quoted his own correspondence to Benedict saying: “I imagine that you might think your reflections might not be opportune because of the polemics they might provoke in newspapers, but I am convinced that the whole church needs this gift, which could be published around Christmas or the start of 2020.”
+Sarah acknowledged he had warned Benedict that his participation in the project might create a media storm, but persuaded him it was worthwhile.

-Sarah reproduced a letter from Benedict, dated Nov.
-25, that reads: “From my side, the text can be published in the form you have foreseen.”
+Quoting his own correspondence to Benedict, Sarah wrote: “I imagine that you might think your reflections might not be opportune because of the polemics they might provoke in newspapers, but I am convinced that the whole church needs this gift, which could be published around Christmas or the start of 2020.”

-“I sincerely forgive all those who defamed me or wanted to put me in opposition to Pope Francis,” Sarah said in his statement.
-“My attachment to Benedict XVI remains intact and my filial obedience to Pope Francis absolute.”
+Sarah said he forgave all those who had defamed him by accusing him of manipulating Benedict, and affirmed his obedience to Francis.

 The U.S. publisher of the book, Ignatius Press, which has been Benedict’s English-language publisher since before he became pope, has defended the book and Benedict’s participation in it.